 Pattern Instruction 4.1 charges that the protected speech must be a “motivating factor” in the employer’s decision.
 This instruction is based on Mt.
 Healthy City School District Board of Education v.
 Doyle, 429 U.S. 274 (1977), in which the Supreme Court held that a plaintiff must show that protected First Amendment “conduct was a ‘substantial factor’ or to put it in other words, that it was a ‘motivating factor’” in the defendant’s challenged action.
 Id. at 287; see also Vila v.
 Padron, 484 F.3d 1334, 1339 (11th Cir.
 2007) (requiring that protected speech play “a substantial or motivating role in the adverse employment action”).
 To eliminate potential confusion that the terms “substantial” and “motivating” have different meanings, Pattern Instruction 4.1 charges that the protected speech must be a “motivating factor” in the defendant’s decision.

-The model instruction includes in brackets an optional charge discussing the inference of pretext.
-The basis for this charge is explained in further detail in the annotations following Pattern Instruction 4.5, infra.

 III.
 Individual Liability

 An “official decisionmaker” is individually liable under § 1983 for taking an adverse employment action in violation of the plaintiff’s First Amendment rights.
 See Quinn v.
 Monroe Cnty., 330 F.3d 1320, 1326 (11th Cir.
 2003) (“The ‘decisionmaker’ inquiry addresses who has the power to make official decisions and, thus, be held individually liable.” (emphasis omitted)).
 The model instruction presumes that the defendant’s status as an official decisionmaker is undisputed or has been resolved by the court.

 In a case where a genuine fact dispute exists as to the defendant’s status as an official decisionmaker, the instruction and verdict form should be adapted accordingly.
 The following principles of law may be helpful in fashioning a jury charge.
 The official decisionmaker may be identified by a rule, handbook, or organizational chart, or “by examining the statutory authority of the official alleged to have made the decision.”
 Id. at 1328.
 In the termination context, a defendant is an official decisionmaker if he or she has the power to effectuate termination, even if the termination decision is subject to further review.
-Id.
+Ibid.
 On the other hand, a supervisor who merely has the power to recommend a termination is not an official decisionmaker, even if the recommendation is “rubber stamp[ed]” by the actual decisionmaker.
-Id. at 1327; accord Kamensky v.
-Dean, 148 F. App’x 878, 879-80 (11th Cir.
-2005) (per curiam) (declining to extend a “rubber stamp” exception to the decisionmaker inquiry for individual liability).
-Although other circuits have taken a different approach to this issue, e.g., Tejada-Batista v.
-Morales, 424 F.3d 97, 102 (1st Cir.
-2005) (holding that where a supervisor’s biased adverse recommendation to the official decisionmaker was a but-for cause of the official decisionmaker’s decision to take adverse employment action, the biased subordinate may be individually liable even if the official decisionmaker’s own motive was pure), at the date of this publication, the Eleventh Circuit has not reconsidered its holding in Quinn.
+Id. at 1327.

 IV.
 Governmental Liability

 A government entity cannot be held liable for the actions of its employees under 42 U.S.C. § 1983 based on a theory of respondeat superior.
 Griffin v.
 City of Opa-Locka, 261 F.3d 1295, 1307 (11th Cir.
 2001) (citing Monell v.
 Dep’t of Soc.
 Servs., 436 U.S. 658, 663 n.7 (1978)).
-“Rather only deprivations undertaken pursuant to governmental ‘custom’ or ‘policy’ may lead to the imposition of governmental liability.”
-Id.
+“Rather, only deprivations undertaken pursuant to governmental ‘custom’ or ‘policy’ may lead to the imposition of governmental liability.”
+Ibid.